 Our research and development focuses on developing and introducing new proprietary technologies, software products and enhancements to our existing solutions.
 We use a rapid-prototyping paradigm in the context of the customer engagement to achieve these goals.
 We have made, and expect to continue to make, substantial investments in research and development.
-The complexity of our Design-to-silicon-yield technologies requires expertise in physical IC design and layout, transistor design and semiconductor physics, semiconductor process integration, numerical algorithms, statistics and software development.
+The complexity of our Design-to-silicon-yield technologies requires expertise in physical IC design and layout, transistor design and semiconductor physics, semiconductor process integration, numerical algorithms, hardware, statistics and software development.
 We believe that our team of engineers will continue to advance our market and technological leadership.
-We conduct in-house training for our engineers in the technical areas, as well as focusing on ways to enhance client service skills.
-Although it fluctuates, we can have up to one quarter of our research and development engineers operating in the field, partnered with solution implementation engineers in a deliberate strategy to provide direct feedback between technology development and customer needs.
-Our research and development expenses were \$13.3 million, \$13.3 million and \$14.0 million in 2013, 2012 and 2011, respectively.
+We conduct inhouse training for our engineers in the technical areas, as well as focusing on ways to enhance client service skills.
+Although it fluctuates, we can have up to one quarter of our research and development and customer needs.
+Our research and development engineers in a deliberate strategy to provide direct feedback between technology development and customer needs.
+Our research and development expenses were \$14.1 million, \$13.3 million and \$13.3 million in 2014, 2013 and 2012, respectively.